codeceptjs/CodeceptJS/docs/helpers/Nightmare.md

 -   `url` **[string][3]** url path or global url.In a second argument a list of request headers can be passed:```js I.amOnPage('/auth', { 'x-my-custom-header': 'some value' })
     ```
--   `headers`   (optional, default `null`)
+-   `headers`

 ### appendField

--   Appends text to a input field or textarea.
+Appends text to a input field or textarea.
 Field is located by name, label, CSS or XPath

 ```js
 I.appendField('#myTextField', 'appended');